Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties: Introduction

 On the other hand, somebody may think that our category of usual Chow motives is not honest or usual enough because these are Chow motives with coefficients in $\F_p$ and not in $\Z$.
 Well, there are at least three arguments here.
 First, decompositions into sums of indecomposables are not unique for coefficients in $\Z$, even in the case of projective homogenous varieties of inner type $\cat{A}$ (see \cite[Example 32]{MR2264459} or \cite[Corollary 2.7]{MR2249542}).
 Therefore the question of describing the indecomposables does not seem so reasonable for the integral motives.
 Second, any decomposition with coefficients in $\F_p$ lifts (and in a unique way) to the coefficients $\Z/p^n\Z$ for any $n\geq2$, \cite[Corollary 2.7]{J-invariant}.
 Moreover, it also lifts to $\Z$ (non-uniquely this time) in the case of varieties in $\cX_G$, where $G$ is a semisimple affine algebraic group of inner type for which $p$ is the unique torsion prime, \cite[Theorem 2.16]{J-invariant}.
-And third, may be the most important argument is that the results on motives with coefficients in $\F_p$ are sufficient for the applications.
+And third, maybe the most important argument, is that the results on motives with coefficients in $\F_p$ are sufficient for the applications.

-{\sc Acknowledgements.} Fruitful and stimulating discussions with Alexander Vishik and Kirill Zainoulline helped to improve the initial version of this manuscript.
+{\sc Acknowledgments.} Fruitful and stimulating discussions with Alexander Vishik and Kirill Zainoulline helped to improve the initial version of this manuscript.
 A particular gratitude goes to Kirill Zainoulline for noticing that the statement and the proof of Theorem \ref{Gbasic1}, given initially only for a simple algebraic groups of inner type $\cat{A}$, are valid for an arbitrary semisimple group.
+Thanks to Mark MacDonald for finding numerous typos and a mistake in an earlier version of the paper.